Cyrille Regis: Coventry City

-In 1984 Regis joined Coventry City for a fee of £250,000.
+In 1984, Regis joined Coventry City for a fee of £250,000.
 With Coventry, Regis won the only major trophy in his career, the 1987 FA Cup.
-Johan Cruyff wanted to sign Regis for AFC Ajax as a replacement for AC Milan-bound Marco van Basten, but he accused his own club's directors of delaying the deal until Regis's FA Cup exploits took him out of the Dutch club's price range.
-Regis later became the first Coventry City player to score a winning goal at Anfield, in their first ever league win there (1–0) in November 1989.
-This came a season after he had also scored in City's first ever top flight win over Aston Villa at Highfield Road (2–1).
+Johan Cruyff wanted to sign Regis for Ajax as a replacement for AC Milan-bound Marco van Basten, but he accused his own club's directors of delaying the deal until Regis' FA Cup exploits took him out of the Dutch club's price range.
+Regis later became the first Coventry player to score a winning goal at Anfield, in their first ever league victory there, a 1–0 win over Liverpool in November 1989.
+This came a season after he had also scored in City's first ever top flight victory, a 2–1 win over Aston Villa at Highfield Road.

+Regis won the Coventry City London Supporters' Club Player of the Year for the 1986–87 season, and regularly comes in high in any legend polls for the club.

 Aston Villa

 Before the 1991–92 season, Regis joined Aston Villa on a free transfer, reuniting him with his former manager at West Brom, Ron Atkinson.
 He was one of six Villa players who made their debut for the club on the opening day of the season, scoring in a 3–2 win away to Sheffield Wednesday.
 Regis made over 40 appearances in his first season for Villa, and finished as the club's leading league goalscorer, joint with Dwight Yorke.